elesiuta/pyxargs/README.md

                         file, path, abspath)
   --sym, --symlinks     follow symlinks when scanning directories (for input
                         modes: file, path, abspath)
+  -a file, --arg-file file
-  -a f, --arg-file f    read input items from file instead of standard input
-                        (for input mode: stdin)
+                        read input items from file instead of standard input (for input mode: stdin)
   -0, --null            input items are separated by a null character instead
-                        of whitespace (for input mode: stdin) -d d, --delimiter d   input items are separated by the specified delimiter instead of whitespace (for input mode: stdin) --max-chars n         omits any command line exceeding n characters, no limit by default
+                        of whitespace (for input mode: stdin) -d delim, --delimiter delim
+                        input items are separated by the specified delimiter instead of whitespace (for input mode: stdin) -s regex, --split regex
+                        split each input item with re.split(regex, input) before building command (after separating by
+                        delimiter), use {0}, {1}, ... to specify placement
+                        (implies --format)
+  -f, --format          format command with input using str.format() instead
-  -I replace-str        replace occurrences of replace-str in command with
-                        input, default: {}
+                        of appending or replacing via -I replace-str -I replace-str        replace occurrences of replace-str in command with input, default: {}
   --resub pattern substitution replace-str